umbraco/UmbracoDocs/Fundamentals/Data/Dictionary-Items/index.md

 ## Importing and exporting Dictionary Items

-In some cases you might want to use the same Dictionary Items on multiple Umbraco websites.
-For this you can use the export and import functionality to quickly copy the items from one website to another.
+In some cases, you might want to use the same Dictionary Items on multiple Umbraco websites.
+For this, you can use the export and import functionality to quickly copy the items from one website to another.

 ### Exporting Dictionary Items